EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 To make things look better, curvature and distance were smoothened using a mooving average on 15 frames before being displayed.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example of the result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the ninth line in my code in `./Lane_Marking_Tracker.ipynb` in the function `image_pipeline(frame,left_marker,right_marker, debug=False)` at the end.
 In fact, this is where the whole pipeline is put togheter and the code to unwarp was not encapsulated although it would've made sense to do so.
 Here is an example of my result on a test image: